Eeswaran

 Eeswaran is a 2021 Indian Tamil-language action drama film directed by Suseenthiran.
 The film stars Silambarsan in the titular role, alongside Bharathiraja, Nidhhi Agerwal (in her Tamil debut) and Nandita Swetha.
 The film has music scored by Thaman S, whereas cinematography and editing were handled by Tirru and Anthony respectively.

-Principal photography commenced on Dindigul in October 2020 and wrapped up within a single schedule of 22 days.
+Principal photography commenced on Dindigul in September 2020 and wrapped that November.
 The film was released on 14 January 2021, coinciding with Pongal.